-10.1 What is the Kansas WORKReady!
-Certificate?
+10.1 What is the National Career Readiness Certificate (NCRC)?

-Kansas WORK Ready! is a state-wide initiative that uses Work Keys®, a national ACT assessment system, to produce a career readiness certificate documenting an individual's skills in the following areas:
+The NCRC is a nationwide initiative that uses WorkKeys®, a national ACT assessment system, to produce a career readiness certificate documenting an individual's skills in the following areas:

 Applied Mathematics: measures skills used to apply mathematical reasoning and problem-solving techniques to work-related problems.